SanzaTS/Society_Management_System/Read Me/ReadME.txt

 If claimis rejected user is reactivated to apply for claim again

 only PDF AND IMAGE ARE ALLOWED TO BE UPLOADED

+Make sure you add your configurations to functions.php and bootstrap.php after pulling your changes